 And, we don’t really have a Middle Eastern restaurant downtown anymore.
 Technically we have the new guy on the next block – Sultan something, I think.
 Tripoli on the corner, about 6, 7 doors, there’s one there, and then you have Yemen Café

 I know everybody comes over and says they go there.If you’re a meat lover evidently meat is their big thing, and they evidently do a nice job.

 But usually when I leave work after I’ve been on this street for 14 hours I want to eat somewhere else.
 I wanna go to 3rd Avenue, I want to go to 5thAvenue or somewhere and eat away from where I work.
 Cause near where I work seven people are gonna stop me to talk to me, and you feel like you never left work.
 You’re still on duty and I didn’t want to be on duty 24/7.

 They were long hours.
-You know, I would get there about 7:30 and I’d get home about 9 o’clock at night.
+You know, I would get there at 7:30 and I’d get home about 9 o’clock at night.
 They called it labor of love, because I enjoyed what I did.
 I spent most of my day schmoozing and taking care of customers.
 It made a lot of people very happy.
 As my wife would say, “Yeah.
-Then at 7 o’clock you’d have to go up to the office and do two hours of paperwork that you didn’t do during the day, cause you were too busy schmoozing,” but I felt that was an important part of my way of running a business.
+Then at 7 o’clock you’d have to go up to the office and do two hours of paperwork that you didn’t do during the day, cause you were too busy schmoozing,”

 Saturday was by far the busiest day of the week.
 People weren’t working, and kids were off from school so the parents didn’t have to stay home with their kids per se.
 At one point we used to call it “Greek – Egyptian Day” that we had so many Greeks and Egyptians shopping, more than our own Middle Eastern people.
 It was just an interesting time.